bwogit/CI_PP2_GAME/README.md

 8. I want to be able to play the game on desktop, tablet and mobile devices
 9. I want to be able to get in touch with the developer
 10. I want confirmation that my message has been sent

+### Site Owner

+11. I want user to easily understand the games
+12. I want the user to be able to challenge themselves
+13. I want the user to play and learn at the same time
+14. I want my site to be fully responsive
+15. I want the user to land on 404 error page if they navigate to url that does not exist
+16. I want user to be able to contact me and provide their feedback